EGrayTech/MVC-Demo/README.md

 Now that we have a set of standards we’re ready to start creating our classes.

-Right-click on the models folder and choose add:
+Right-click on the models folder and choose add->class:

 ![ addclass.JPG]( addclass.JPG)

-Name your class and click save
+Name your class and click save.

-Add some using statements to the top of your class file (we’ll need these later)
+Add some using statements to the top of your class file (we’ll need these later) and populate your classes with as many properties as you need.
 ```
 using System.ComponentModel.DataAnnotations;
 using System.Collections;